Postal order: Canada

 Canada had its own postal orders (called postal notes) from 1898 until 1 April 1949, when these were discontinued and withdrawn.

 A British Forces Post Office in Suffield, Alberta was issuing British postal orders as late as July 2006.

 China

-Chinese Imperial Post began issuing postal orders since 1897, the so-called "remittance certificate".
-After purchase, these certificates are payable at main post offices in China and usually bearing franked postage stamps represented as fee.
+Chinese Imperial Post began issuing postal orders in 1897, the so-called "remittance certificate".
+After purchase, these certificates are payable at main post offices in China and usually bear franked postage stamps represented as fee.
 Since 1925, a set of special stamps were used by post offices to issue secured postal orders.
-Since 1929, Chinese Post were capable of selling international postal orders cashable under UPU protocol at a few other countries including Japan, Britain, France, and the US.
+Since 1929, Chinese Post have been able to sell international postal orders cashable under UPU protocol in a few other countries including Japan, Britain, France, and the US.

 Australia

 A Defence canteen order was a variant of a postal order used in Australia during World War II.
 Purchased at a post office, it was payable to an enlisted person in goods from a canteen rather than being a cash instrument.